AI4Finance-Foundation/FinRL-Tutorials/1-Introduction/Stock_NeurIPS2018/README.md

 It backtests the trained agent and compares with two baselines: Mean-Variance Optimization and the market DJIA index, respectively.

-At the end, it will plot a figure of the asset value during the backtest process.
+At the end, it will plot a figure of the portfolio value during the backtest process.